 In the case of changing the reward, I am certainly familiar with the concept and you should consider whether it can be an effective strategy for you.
 In the Hebrew Bible, sacrifices were offered for sins, and I know that sitting in silence after moral compromise is helpful for me in my bid to get back on track.

 One thing you never want to do is further isolate yourself.
 The less connected we feel with others, the more we often struggle with various temptations.

-Overall, a very effective, practical take and I encourage you to check out both the video and transcript!
-For lots more content like this, check out her YouTube Porn, Brain Reboot With Dr. Trish Leigh.
+Overall, a very effective, practical take and I encourage you to check out both the video and transcript.
+For lots more content like this, check out her YouTube, Brain Rewire.

 How to heal your brain from pornography use?
 I’m Dr. Trish Leigh, let me tell you how.